 Sri Mariamman Temple is a National Monument extremely popular with architecture lovers, Hindu immigrants and visitors to Singapore.

 It is built in Dravidian style, reflecting the fact that most of Singapore’s Hindu population are Tamils, originating from South India.

-The colourful gopuram of Sri Mariamman Temple
+The magnificent gopuram of Sri Mariamman Temple

-The most outstanding feature of Sri Mariamman Temple.
-The gopuram, as it is called, is a distinctive feature of Dravidian style temples, in South India.
+The temple’s grand tower entrance, is the most notable feature of Sri Mariamman Temple.
+The gopuram, as it is called, is a distinctive feature of Dravidian-style temples, in South India.